chrispflepsen/RestySwift/README.md

 ## SwiftUI Bindings

-RestySwift also exposes SwiftUI bindings to bind your requests directly to the data model.
+RestySwift also exposes SwiftUI bindings which are essentially self contained observable view models to bind your requests directly to the data model.
 After instantiation the request will automatically be performed in the background and the result of the request will be available via the `wrappedValue` of the request object.
 The data type of the request object is determined and enforced by the `BindingRequest.Response` type.
 Additionally errors and the ability to manually perform the request are exposed via the `projectedValue` of the Request.
 See example below.

 ### SwiftUI Example